 LIBRARY SYSTEM INTERLIBRARY LOAN (ILL) POLICY (Top)

 The Library System may attempt to borrow from other libraries books, audio-visual materials and copies of magazine or journal articles that we do not own.
 Allow two weeks for this service.
-This service is available to our registered patrons who will be limited to five active requests.
+This service is available to our registered adult patrons who will be limited to five active requests.
 Request forms are available at the Reference and Circulation Desks.
 Requests will not be processed for patrons with fines for overdues, other charges, or who are blocked for any reason.
-Requested items circulate for two weeks with a possible one-week renewal.
-Overdue fines accrue at $.25 per day.
+Requested items circulate for two weeks with no renewals.
+Overdue fines accrue at $1.00 per day.

 Magazine/journal article requests must include full citation.
 These are provided at no additional charge within Florida.
 Libraries outside of Florida sometimes charge a fee and we are not alerted in advance.
 The State Library of Florida cannot accept a magazine/journal article request for outside referral unless the client is willing to commit to a potential maximum cost of $10.00 per article in advance.

 Each interlibrary loan item is due on the date printed on the charge slip.
 Lateness more than once will result in permanent suspension of interlibrary loan borrowing privileges.
 Extreme lateness the first time will also result in permanent suspension of privileges as we must account to the lending libraries and do not wish to lose our privileges with them.
-One-week renewals may be granted for an item, but the request must be made by calling (772) 462-1964 at the latest three days prior to the due date to allow time to contact the lending library and await a reply.
-Renewals will not be requested for or granted on overdue interlibrary loans.
 National policy on interlibrary loan prohibits requesting a circulating copy of a title if our Library System owns a Reference copy.

 LIBRARY SYSTEM CIRCULATION POLICIES (Top)

-The circulation period for any Library-owned book, magazine, audiocassette, videocassette, CD, DVD or vertical file item is TWO WEEKS with four, two-week renewals, provided the item is not on reserve for another user.
+The circulation period for any Library-owned book, magazine, audiocassette, videocassette, CD or DVD is one week with three, two-week renewals, provided the item is not on reserve for another user.
 Patrons may place holds on items in the collection.
 If items are immediately available, they will be pulled from the shelf the following day, Tuesday-Saturday, and the patron will be notified by phone when they are ready at the pick-up Library specified.
 If an item is charged out, patrons can find their position in the holds queue by going to MY ACCOUNT in e-Library and selecting REVIEW MY ACCOUNT.

 Overdue Fines: Fines are charged and collected to encourage prompt return of library materials so that others may have a chance to use them.
-There is a maximum fine of $2.50 per item, or the replacement charge of the item if LESS than $2.50.
+With the exception of ILL items, there is a maximum fine of $2.50 per item, or the replacement charge of the item if LESS than $2.50.
 Fines for lost overdue library materials are computed by adding the replacement cost of the item PLUS the overdue fine.